 The IEP encourages airlines to establish and maintain self-auditing programs to regularly monitor the safety of their organizations.
 These programs are funded and managed by the airline, with no requirement to share any non-regulatory information with FAA.
 When the air carrier uncovers safety issues that represent violations of Federal Aviation Regulations, these may be submitted to FAA under the Voluntary Disclosure Reporting Program (VDRP) and will receive the regulatory incentives associated with that program.

 The LOSA encourages airlines to conduct detailed inspections of cockpit operations using the data collection protocols provided by FAA, the International Civil Aviation Organization (ICAO), or by the LOSA Collaborative.
 LOSA is confined to jump-seat observations of cockpit operations and FAA recommends one every three years.
 There is no requirement to share LOSA data with the regulator, although this is routine practice.

 The Voluntary Disclosure Reporting Program provides positive incentives for a certificate holder, an indirect air carrier, a foreign air carrier, or a production approval holder (PAM) operating under Title 14 of the Code of Federal Regulations (14 CFR) to voluntarily identify, report, and correct their own instances of regulatory noncompliance.

 The FAA believes that aviation safety is well served by providing incentives for certificate holders to correct their own instances of noncompliance and to invest more resources in efforts to preclude their recurrence.
-The FAA's policy of forgoing civil penalty actions when a certificate holder meets the requirements of this program, is designed to encourage compliance with the FAA's regulations, foster safe operating practices, and promote the development of internal evaluation programs.
+The FAA's policy of forgoing civil penalty actions when a certificate holder meets the requirements of this program, is designed to encourage compliance FAA's regulations, foster safe operating practices, and promote the development of internal evaluation programs.